navikt/pdfgen-core/README.md

 `implementation("no.nav.pdfgen:pdfgen-core:local-build")`

 ### Release
-We use default github release,
+We use default GitHub release,
 This project uses [semantic versioning](https://semver.org/) and does NOT prefix tags or release titles with `v` i.e. use `1.2.3` instead of `v1.2.3`

-see guide about how to relese:[creating release github]( https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository#creating-a-release)
+see guide about how to relese:[creating release GitHub]( https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository#creating-a-release)

 ### Upgrading the gradle wrapper